 Coffee shops can have simple menus, and most of them normally offer only coffee drinks with some pastries.
 Some of them offer only coffee drinks without any food pairings.

-To run a successful café, you have to do some campaigns through email, social networking, creating both online and offline advertisements.
-The food you offer and service you provide to your customers will determine whether they will come back again.
+To run a successful café, you have to do some campaigns through email, and social networking, and create both online and offline advertisements.
+The food you offer and the service you provide to your customers will determine whether they will come back again.
 Hiring a good chef will help you retain your customers.

 Conclusion